Click above to read our 2022 annual report.

 Communities for Just Schools Fund is a national collaborative that links philanthropy with the power of grassroots organizing to transform schools.
 CJSF was started in 2010 by individuals in philanthropy who understood that, in the ecosystem of education justice, grassroots organizers are the least resourced and the most impactful.
 We are part of an arc that began with Black parents in Mississippi demanding change in their schools.
 Their children were being pushed out of school, disproportionately disciplined, and arrested for reasons that defied explanation except as symptoms of a pervasive system of racial hierarchy.

 A movement was born to end the school-to-prison pipeline.

 Thanks to that movement, public will began to shift.
 We started to see decreases in suspensions and expulsions and school-based arrests because of organizers' work and demands.
 CJSF is determined to make sure that public education takes the road that has been dreamt and engineered by communities, led by organizers.
 We are committed to doing our part to ensure that conversations about school safety center holistic safety and are grounded in organizer demands and expertise.

 How are we making a difference?

-At Communities for Just Schools Fund, a national donor collaborative, we bring together the resources of philanthropy with the power of grassroots organizing to ensure that all schools welcome students and nurture their full potential.
-In keeping with our strategic plan, we begin by listening in order to understand what students and families need to succeed.
-To make a difference, we:
+We bring together the resources of philanthropy with the power of grassroots organizing to ensure that schools welcome all students and nurture their full potential.

-We lead efforts, together with our grantee partners, to make school discipline reform and positive school climate a priority for traditional philanthropic organizations, for policymakers and for national allies.
-We are part of a larger movement to make schools work for students of color by elevating the power of organizing to create long-term sustainable change.
+We lead efforts, together with our partners, to make community-rooted holistic school safety and positive school climate a priority for philanthropic organizations, policymakers, and national allies.
+See Do the Harder Work and Reclaim Social-Emotional Learning